Breakfast by country: Uruguay

-The most traditional breakfast in Uruguay is to just drink Mate early in the morning, usually served with Torta frita.
-Nowadays people also prefers coffee, usually prepared with milk.
-Young kids tend to prefer chocolate milk and a more American-style breakfasts, like breakfast cereals and milk or yogurt.
-Another common food is Cheese, as Uruguay is a place where the per-capita yearly consumption of milk derivatives is around twice the global average and Cheese is the top preferred one.
-Bizcochos (margaritas, croasanes, etc.) are probably the most common choice to serve with Mate or Coffee.
+The most traditional breakfast in Uruguay is to just drink mate early in the morning, usually served with torta frita.
+Nowadays, people also prefer coffee, usually prepared with milk.
+Young kids tend to prefer chocolate milk and a more American-style breakfast, like breakfast cereal with milk or yogurt.
+Another common food is cheese, as Uruguay's per-capita yearly consumption of milk derivatives is around twice the global average and cheese is the top choice.
+Bizcochos (margaritas, croissants, etc.) are probably the most common choice to serve with mate or coffee.

+Chile

+Chilean breakfast typically consists of coffee with milk or tea and toast with jams and/or butter.
+With children drinking milk and eating bread with jam.